 2. Consider package design

 Package design and testing is another area that benefits from close collaboration with sterilization efforts.
 Medical device package sterilization will vary depending on the materials being used.
-Steam and gas sterilization methods will only be effective with packaging that is porous enough to allow the vapor to penetrate.
+Steam and gas sterilization methods will only be effective with packaging that porous enough to allow the vapor to penetrate.
 EO gas, for instance, can penetrate Tyvek.

 Here again, it’s beneficial to consider package design and its impact on sterilization as early in the process as possible.
 Tests and trials are an effective way to evaluate how product design, packaging, and sterilization strategies align before changes or corrections become too costly.